 Recommended Reading: “A Pair of Grey Socks.
 Facts and Fancies.
 Lovingly dedicated to the boys of the Newfoundland Regiment.
 And to every woman who has knitted a pair of grey socks.
 By Tryphena Duley.
 Verses by Margaret Duley.”

-Recommended Archival Collection: “Distinguished Service: the Royal Newfoundland Regiment in the Great War”, this on line exhibition documents the lives and experiences of the NFLD soldiers and aims to encourage interest in research on the Royal Newfoundland Regiment.
-This on line exhibit focuses on the World War I service records of the Regiment, available at the ARCHIVES on microfilm.
-Some of the service records are on line at: http://www.therooms.ca/regiment/part1_entering_the_great_war.asp
+Recommended Archival Collection: “Distinguished Service: the Royal Newfoundland Regiment in the Great War”.
+This on line exhibit focuses on the World War I service records of the Royal Newfoundland Regiment, available at the ROOMS on microfilm.
+Some of the service records are on line at: https://www.therooms.ca/thegreatwar/in-depth/military-service-files/database